marandmart/nodeSequelizeORM/README.md

 - Create a simple NodeJS API with express project applying MVC.
 - Create a MySQL server through a dockerfile.
-- Understanding the basics of ORM.
+- Understand the basics of ORM.
 - Using sequelize to make CRUD operations.

 # Setup